 Food preservation is a key part of food processing.
-Preserving food is a form of processing it, and many other forms of food processing require the food to be preserved first.
-There are many different food preservation methods in use, some of which can be done at home and others that require the use of commercial food manufacturing equipment.
+Preserving food is a form of processing it, a other forms of food processing require the food to be preserved first.
+There are many diffe preservation methods in use, some of which can be done at home and others that require t commercial food manufacturing equipment.